The benefits of tumeric in skin care

 From a skin-care perspective, research is showing turmeric has value in reducing inflammation, with several reports showing success in treating the skin condition called lichen planus, eczema and psoriasis lesions, ring-worm and irritated skin from radiation treatments.

 Turmeric spice can be irritating to the skin, so we create a spice infusion in oil, leaving the granules behind.
 This provides a very dark colored turmeric root oil for use in the soap.
 Turmeric can stain the skin when used full strength, so once a batch is made, we test the soap for color fastness.
-The soap will appear on the website after curing which will be the end of August, 2017.
+The turmeric soap will appear on the website after curing which will be the end of August, 2017.

 Turmeric legitimately has wonderful benefits and many, many people are staunch believers given the results they experienced.
 However, as with anything, moderation is key.
 Turmeric does have some documented drawbacks when it comes to ingesting it.
 None of these apply to skin care, but we like our blog to be complete when discussing herbs, tinctures and spices.